Neural Surface and Reflectance Modelling from 3D Radar Data: Experiments

 \subsubsection{Implementation}

-We implement the classical surface reconstruction methods using Open3D~\cite{zhou_open3d_2018}, setting parameters to achieve reasonable performance on our datasets: $\alpha$-shapes with $\alpha\,=\,$0.2; BPA with a pivoting radius of \SI{0.1}{\m}; and Poisson with an octree depth of 12.
+We implement the classical surface reconstruction methods using Open3D~\cite{zhou_open3d_2018}, setting the parameters to achieve reasonable performance on our datasets: $\alpha$-shapes with $\alpha$\,=\,0.2; BPA with a pivoting radius of \SI{0.1}{\m}; and Poisson with an octree depth of 12.
 For VDBFusion, we set the voxel size to \SI{0.2}{\m} and enable isolated vertex filtering.
 SHINE-Mapping and 3QFPI use a leaf node resolution of \SI{0.2}{\m}.
 For mesh extraction and rendering of VDBFusion, SHINE-Mapping, and 3QFPI, we use a voxel size of \SI{0.1}{\m}.
-In 3QFPI, we increase the number of free-space and near-surface samples to 6 to improve completion, train for 4000 iterations with a learning rate of $10^{-3}$, and freeze the SDF network after 1000 iterations.
-We normalise intensities using the rounded dataset-wide minimum and maximum.
+In 3QFPI, we use the same hyperparameter settings as \cite{sun_3qfp_2024}, but increase the number of free-space and near-surface samples to 6 to improve completion, train for 4000 iterations with a learning rate of $\text{10}^{-3}$, and freeze the SDF network after 1000 iterations.
+We normalise intensities using the rounded dataset-wide minimum and maximum for both the training and test data.